ptheywood/gtc-2019-talk/presentation.md

 ???

-One approach for modelling microscopic models is Agent Based Modelling.
+So I'm going to focus on Microscopic simulations which we are interested in, and one method for implementing Micro-scale simulations is to use Agent Based Modelling.

-In Agent based models each individual, or agent has its own properties.
-The modeller describes relatively simple behaviours for each agent which includes interactions between agents and between agents and the environment.
+In Agent based models each individual, or agent, has its own properties.

-More complex behaviours then emerge from these simple behaviours.
+The modeller describes relatively simple behaviours, from the agents perspective,

+with interactions between the agent and other agents, or the environment.

+These simple rules and interactions then allow more complex behaviours to emerge.
+You don't define the formation of queues at a stop sign, you simply define that a car generally won't crash into the car in front.

+But just to re-iterate, this is hugely expensive, and you need to run these simulations many many times.

 ---